-Spring is a wonderful season in gardens and kitchens alike.
+Spring is a wonderful season for produce in gardens and kitchens alike.
 How many of your favorite vegetables make an appearance in early spring?
 My list includes English peas, radishes, and

-real “baby” and heirloom carrots featured in my Spring Vegetable Freekeh Salad, but artichokes and asparagus are right up there!
+real “baby” and heirloom carrots featured in my Freekeh Salad with Spring Vegetables, but artichokes and asparagus are right up there!
 What are your favorites?
 Or do you merely tolerate vegetables?

 Freekeh is wheat (and therefore NOT gluten free) that is harvested while still young and green, then toasted and cracked.
 While still mostly unknown in the US, it has been a staple of Middle Eastern and Mediterranean cooking for thousands of years.